caleb-long19/COMP3015_Optimised-Developer-Tool/README.md

 Firstly, we need to set up the framebuffer objects, a framebuffer is a combination of multiple buffers including, colour, depth, and stencil.
 Our framebuffer includes the depth buffer and two colour buffers (ambient, and diffuse + specular).
 Once the framebuffer has been created, we can return to the set up.
 A VAO (Vertex Array Object) for the quads is made, we then load the texture/s our models are going to use, and activate the shadow rendering and composition shaders.

-The primary use of the geometry shader is to produce the shadow volumes and display textures, adjacency information of the model's triangles are sent to the geometry shader.
+The primary use of the geometry shader is to produce the shadow volumes/boundaries, adjacency information of the model's triangles are sent to the geometry shader.
 Adjacency information is used to check those triangles for a silhouette edge (check for triangle facing the light & check the adjacent triangles).
 A polygon is then created for the shadow volume.

 <kbd>![Shadow Geometry Code](Screenshots/Code_geometryShader.png?)</kbd>.